mrlesmithjr/ansible-zfs/README.md

 zfs_enable_iscsi: false  #defines if iscsitarget is installed to server iSCSI volumes
 zfs_enable_nfs: false  #defines if NFS Kernel Server should be installed to serve NFS
 zfs_enable_performance_tuning: false  #defines if paramaters defined in zfs_performance_tuning are applied
+zfs_enable_samba: false # Defines if Samba is installed and configured
 zfs_filesystems:  #defines filesystems to manage
   - name: 'nfs'
     pool: 'tank'